CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_quality.rst

 **********************************
 The main continuum data product is the multi-frequency synthesis continuum image.
 The resolution is better than 15′′×15′′/sin(δ) (requirement of validation).
 The median noise value is ~40 uJy/beam.

-The table containing all observation / beam combinations that pass continuum validation, along with all the metrics used in continuum validation (described in ”:ref:`Validation of processed data products: Continuum <Continuum>` ”) can be exported using the VO infrastructure, more details are provided in section “:ref:`User Interfaces`".
+The table containing all observation / beam combinations that pass continuum validation, along with all the metrics used in continuum validation (described in ”:ref:`Validation of processed data products: Continuum <cont>` ”) can be exported using the VO infrastructure, more details are provided in section “:ref:`User Interfaces`".

 .. figure:: images/dr_year1_cont_spring.png
   :align: center